MMU-SE/Frontend/.github/pull_request_template.md

 Please include a summary of the work included in this pull request.

+# Screenshots:

+Please include screenshots of any visual changes/fixes which have been created or applied in this pull request.

 # Checklist:

 - [] Code checked thoroughly and linting errors fixed